strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.5.2.1 =
+* Fixed bugs with pmpro_hasMembershipLevel.
+* Added ability to use the 0 level (non-member) in arrays passed to pmpro_hasMembershipLevel. e.g. pmpro_hasMembershipLevel(0,1,2) = has no membership, level 1, or level 2.
+* Fixed bug with the pmpro_after_change_membership_level hook, where a level object was passed instead of the id.
+The object would be nice to have, but we've been passing the id in the past.
+I changed it back for reverse compatibility.
+(You can always look up the level by level_id and user_id.

 = 1.5.2 =
 * Added "Pay by Check" as a gateway option.
 Users gain immediate access.
 You can show instructions for who to write the check out to, where to mail it, etc.
 * Added uninstall.php script.
 (Thanks, badfun)